- PhD, Environmental Sciences and Engineering, Gillings School of Global Public Health, University of North Carolina - Chapel Hill

 - MPhil, Environment and Development, University of Cambridge

 - BS, Civil and Environmental Engineering, University of Alabama

 Joe Brown is an assistant professor in environmental engineering.
 Brown comes to Georgia Tech from the London School of Hygiene and Tropical Medicine, where he served as a lecturer in the Department of Disease Control, Faculty of Infectious and Tropical Diseases.
 Brown’s research and teaching interests are at the intersection of environmental engineering and public health, including water infrastructure sustainability, detection methods for pathogens and pathogen indicators in the environment, water treatment technology characterization and innovation, and human health effects of exposure to waterborne pathogens.
-His globally focused work currently spans four continents including active research projects in Cambodia, Zambia, Tanzania, Malawi, Pakistan, India, the United Kingdom, and the Southeastern USA.
-He serves as PI on a USAID-funded project to study health impacts of urban sanitation expansion in Mozambique.
 He is a Professional Engineer (PE) with licensure in North Carolina and Alabama.

 - Engineering applications in underserved communities

 - 2014--Global Alumni Mentor, UNC Gillings School of Global Public Health

 - 2012--Fellow, University of North Carolina – Chapel Hill Global Research Institute